Rohit6464/Touch-Gestures-Clown-Nose-AR/README.md

 # Touch-Gestures-Clown-Nose-AR
-Touch Gestures Clown Nose AR Filter made using Spark AR Studio Spark AR Studio Begginer Example Project from Learning Tutorial Path completed.
+Touch Gestures Clown Nose AR Filter made using
+Spark AR Studio it was a Begginer Example Project from Learning Tutorial Path have been completed.